Avantis Emerging Markets ex-China Equity ETF (AVXC)

 - Limited brand recognition compared to larger ETF providers.

-- Ongoing: Continued growth in emerging market economies.
+- Continued growth in emerging market economies.

-- Ongoing: Increasing demand for specialized investment solutions.
+- Increasing demand for specialized investment solutions.

-- Ongoing: Rising adoption of ESG investing.
+- Rising adoption of ESG investing.

-- Potential: Geopolitical instability in emerging markets.
+- Geopolitical instability in emerging markets.

-- Potential: Currency devaluation.
+- Currency devaluation.

-- Ongoing: Market volatility impacting emerging market equities.
+- Market volatility impacting emerging market equities.

 - Expansion into new emerging markets: AVXC has the opportunity to expand its investment universe to include additional emerging market countries, further diversifying its portfolio and capturing new growth opportunities.
 This expansion could involve targeting frontier markets with high growth potential but also higher risk profiles.
 Successful expansion would require thorough research and due diligence to identify suitable investment opportunities and manage associated risks.
 The timeline for this expansion could be phased over the next 3-5 years, depending on market conditions and regulatory developments.